 The first step to driving sales using social media is to figure out where your target audience spends their time online.
-When you know what social networks they hang out with, start cool and warm up slowly to them through content.
-Please get to know those that have blogs and comment on the content of their blog post.
+When you know what social networks they hang with, start relaxed and warm up slowly to them through content.
+Would you please get to know those that have blogs and comment on the content of their blog post?
 For those on Twitter, retweet their content thoughtfully.
 Compliment their content whenever it resonates with you.
 Please become familiar with them on Twitter, but don’t stalk them or do anything creepy.
 You don’t want to scare them away.
-Rather, you want to make it as convenient as possible for consumers to purchase your products.
+Instead, you want to make it as convenient as possible for consumers to purchase your products.
 Selling on social media requires a unique approach and social media strategies that will capture consumers’ interest so that they are keen to click the buy button.
 Using social media is sometimes time-consuming and tedious.
 In this article, I list five social media marketing tips to help your business.

 What Are Social Selling Tools?

-With digital marketing and social media marketing, there is an endless supply of tools, and new ones keep springing up daily.
+There is an endless supply of digital marketing and social media marketing tools, and new ones keep springing up daily.
 Here are a few of the social selling tools available: LinkedIn Sales Navigator, Hootsuite, ZoomInfo ReachOut, LinkedIn Social Selling Index, Nimble, Reachable, Social Port, Awario, IFTTT, Bambu, Meltwater, Buffer, KiteDesk, InsightPool, FollowerWonk, GetProspect, and so forth.
 These are some of the tools you’ll need to implement the social selling tips mentioned in this article.

 What Are Some Good Selling Techniques?

 You need to exercise restraint when trying to sell on social media because if you’re seen as too aggressive, your audience will tune out or, worse yet, hate your brand.
 This is not only on Twitter but on other social platforms, cold calling, email and digital marketing in general too.

 But, if you adhere to these 6 Quick Tips for Social Selling mentioned below, your audience will be more receptive to your social media engagement and love your brand.
 Here are my six quick social selling tips.How do you successfully sell on social media?
 The first step to driving sales using social media is to figure out where your target audience spends their time online.
 Click To Tweet

 Like any other venture in life, you need to set goals by which you will measure your efforts on any social media channel.
 It would be best if your goals were meaningful and measurable.
-For instance, how many followers do you want to attract, how many of your followers you want to engage with daily and so on?
+For instance, how many followers do you want to attract, how many of your followers do you want to engage with daily and so on?
 Without setting SMART goals for your social media marketing, you are in trouble.
-But by setting the right intentions, you can measure your efforts and make needed adjustments when necessary.
+But by selecting the right intentions, you can measure your efforts and make needed adjustments when necessary.

 Set your social selling goals and describe what you want to achieve in your social media strategy.
-By connecting your social selling goals to specific tasks, you ensure that you consistently take action daily.
-Your social selling goals should align closely with your company’s goals.
-This will empower the reps to align their organisational goals with the social selling goals to become a crackerjack of the entire sales journey.
+By connecting your social selling goals to specific tasks and social channels, you ensure that you consistently take action daily.
+Your social selling goals should align closely with your company’s marketing strategies and plans.
+This will empower your sales team to align their organisational goals with the social selling goals to become a crackerjack of the entire sales journey.

-Selling on social media is not about broadcasting your message to a million followers on a social media platform, hoping your message will resonate with someone.
+Selling on social media networks is not about broadcasting your message to a million followers on a social media platform, hoping your message will resonate with someone.
 Instead, it is more about one-on-one communication between you and your audience.
-Engage with your audience on a micro-level about your audience’s individual needs and how your product, service or content can meet that need.
+Engage with your audience on a micro-level about their individual needs and how your product, service or content can meet that need.

 We can perform engagement in social selling in two stages.
-The first stage is the liking, sharing, re-tweeting of your target’s posts and updates on the social network they frequent and so forth.
+The first stage is the liking, sharing, re-tweeting of your target’s social media posts and updates on the social network they frequent and so forth.
 Please be careful not to overdo it, as they may brand you as a stalker, which will be detrimental to your business goals.
-The second stage is to create and posting content that presents the value proposition of your brand or product that you would like your target audience to understand concerning the needs or interests they presented in their own profiles.
-To encourage their engagement in social selling, organisations need to nurture honest communication.
-Using a social media calendar to schedule posts for better social media engagement is also important in your sales efforts.
+The second stage is to create and post content that presents the value proposition of your brand or product that you would like your target audience to understand concerning the needs or interests they showed in their profiles.
+To encourage their engagement in social selling, organisations need to nurture honest communication and social proof.
+Using a social media calendar to schedule posts for better social media engagement is also crucial in your sales efforts.

-The last place you want to pretend is on social media platforms, especially Twitter because people will know the truth someday.
+The last place you want to pretend is on social media platforms, especially Twitter, because people will know the truth someday.
 So be original and be yourself, especially in every piece of content you create.
 Don’t pretend to be a Fortune 100 company when you’re not.
 Despite what you might think, honesty is still the best policy in the business.
 The more honest you are with every connection you make or every type of content you create on social media, the easier it will be to build trust and business relationships.
 Business owners must realise the need for and cultivate authenticity in their social media marketing strategy, social media presence and social selling/sales process.

 Don’t come on social media to sell.
 Yes, you heard me, right!
 Instruct your social media managers that your presence on social media is to add value to your online community, whether it’s on Facebook, Twitter and so forth.
 Don’t come to social media to blast posts about your business.
 No one gives a damn about you, your blog posts or your business.
 So listen to your audience of potential customers, research into their needs.
-Then you will be in a better position to present your product or service so that it adds value to your target customers’ lives.
+Then you will be in a better position to present your product or service to add value to your target customers’ lives.
 People will be better positioned to receive your posts, product or service on various social media channels.
-Please, for heaven’s sake, stop blasting your messages on BB, WhatsApp etc., because you have the person PIN or number.
+For heaven’s sake, please stop blasting your messages on BB, WhatsApp etc., because you have the person PIN or number.
 That’s not a social selling strategy.
 It is an abuse of whatever platform you are using.
 Think instead of how you can add value to your community’s lives and businesses by providing relevant content.Selling on social media is not about broadcasting your message to a million followers on a social media platform, hoping your message will resonate with someone.
 Click To Tweet

 Social media is a great tool that you can use to get information about your industry, competitors, future trends, current customers’ pain points, and brand positioning.
 So do more listening than talking, and you’ll discover a wealth of information in your online community.